ovh/venom/executors/imap/README.md

 ## Output

-* result.err is there is an arror.
+* result.err is there is an error.
 * result.subject: subject of searched mail
 * result.body: body of searched mail